lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   value offered MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in the specific technology document.
 The Attempts counter is defined per window.
 It is initialized each time a new window is used.

 * Bitmap.
-The Bitmap is a sequence of bits carried in an SCHC ACK.
+The Bitmap is a sequence of bits carried in a SCHC ACK.
 Each bit in the Bitmap corresponds to a SCHC fragment of the current window, and provides feedback on whether the SCHC Fragment has been received or not.
 The right-most position on the Bitmap reports if the All-0 or All-1 fragment has been received or not.
 Feedback on the SCHC fragment with the highest FCN value is provided by the bit in the left-most position of the Bitmap.
 In the Bitmap, a bit